New Moston: History

-The brook was culverted and the hollow filled in to permit a road wide, level and firm enough to take carts and carriages into the estate at ‘New Moston’.
+The brook was culverted and the hollow filled in to permit a road wide, level, and firm enough to take carts and carriages into the estate at 'New Moston'.
 The name chosen reflected Robert Owen's model housing schemes such as New Lanark and New Harmony.

-The access road was opened in 1853 and was soon followed by the laying-out of five streets: Dixon, Ricketts, Potts, Jones and Frost Streets.
-These were later renamed Belgrave, Parkfield, Northfield, Eastwood and – combined with the existing Scholes Lane, past Pitt's Farm – Hawthorn Roads respectively.
+The access road was opened in 1853 and was soon followed by the laying out of five streets: Dixon, Ricketts, Potts, Jones and Frost Streets.
+These were later renamed Belgrave, Parkfield, Northfield, Eastwood and – combined with the existing Scholes Lane, past Pits Farm – Hawthorn Road(s) respectively.

 By 1854, houses had begun to be built, some of the earliest surviving ones being Rose and Moss Cottages, Ivy Cottage and by 1863, a pair of cottages on Dixon Street, one of which was used as a beerhouse.
-By 1871 this was already named the New Moston Inn; in the twentieth century the two cottages were rebuilt and merged as one.
+By 1871 this was already named the New Moston Inn; in the 20th century the two cottages were rebuilt and merged as one.

 There was little change after Elijah's death, until Moston and New Moston became part of Manchester in 1890.
-Many little-used plots began to be sold to developers, and the next twenty years or so saw a massive expansion of housing, both within the original area, with the addition of side-streets and avenues, and beyond, as neighbouring farms were gradually sold off.
+Many little-used plots began to be sold to developers, and the next twenty years or so saw a massive expansion of housing, both within the original area, with the addition of side streets and avenues, and beyond, as neighbouring farms were gradually sold off.

 Schools were built on what had been Brown's Farm, Slater Fold Farm gave way to Nuthurst Road, the park and the avenues around Hazeldene Road, and Crimbles Farm, the last to go, enabled further expansion along Moston Lane, extending right up to the Chadderton boundary.

-From 1925 onwards, the building of Broadway spurred further expansion, such as the estates around West Avenue and Chatwood Road: New Moston is now much bigger than the original “top end of Moston”.
+From 1925 onwards, the building of Broadway spurred further expansion, such as the estates around West Avenue and Chatwood Road: New Moston is now much bigger than the original "top end of Moston".

 Religion

 St Margaret Mary RC Church was founded in 1935.
 The current church building opened in 1957.

 This growing parish was formed in 1935, partly from St. Dunstan's, Failsworth, and Hollinwood parishes.
 It began with the celebration of Mass at the Broadway Baths until a hall was built and first occupied in June 1936.
 Part of the district served by the parish was given up in 1940 to help in the formation of the new parish of St. John Bosco.

 St Chad (Church of England) on Hazeldene Road was founded in 1931.

-Eastwood Road Primitive Methodist was founded before 1881, closing its doors in the early to mid 1970s.
+Eastwood Road Primitive Methodist was founded before 1881, closing its doors in the early to mid-1970s.
 Since the mid 1970s the building has been used by the Full Gospel Church who celebrated 40 years at Eastwood Road in 2015.